Cyber Insurance Glossary: Key Terms Explained

 S

-Social Engineering Manipulation tactics used by attackers to deceive employees into taking actions that compromise security — such as transferring money, sharing credentials, or granting access.
-Social engineering coverage is often sublimited; verify the limit relative to your exposure.
+Social Engineering Manipulation tactics used by attackers to deceive employees into taking actions that compromise security, such as transferring money, sharing credentials, or granting access.
+Social engineering coverage is often sublimited.
+Verify the limit relative to your actual exposure.
+See: Social Engineering and Funds Transfer Fraud Coverage

 T

 Tech E&O (Technology Errors and Omissions) A professional liability policy designed for technology companies, software developers, SaaS providers, and MSPs.
-Tech E&O covers claims arising from errors in your technology product or service that cause harm to a client — such as a buggy release, failed implementation, or missed SLA.
+Tech E&O covers claims arising from errors in your technology product or service that cause harm to a client, such as a buggy release, failed implementation, or missed SLA.
 Tech E&O and cyber insurance are complementary: cyber covers security incidents, Tech E&O covers professional mistakes.
+See: What Is Technology E&O Insurance?

-Third-Party Coverage Coverage for claims made against the insured by outside parties — customers, vendors, regulators — arising from a covered cyber event.
+Third-Party Coverage Coverage for claims made against the insured by outside parties, including customers, vendors, and regulators, arising from a covered cyber event.
 Common third-party coverages include network security liability, privacy liability, and regulatory defense.
+See: First-Party vs. Third-Party Cyber Insurance

 U